gagan3012/streamlit-tags/README.md

     :return: Tags
     '''
 ```
-Note: the suggestion  is optional
+Note: the suggestion field is optional

 ## Example Usage